gdlc/BGLR-R/README.md

 ld: library not found for -lgfortran
 ```

-This can be fixed it by following the following [advise](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).
+This can be fixed it by following these [steps](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

 ## 1. Single-Trait Models